ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-cloud-connector-order.md

    1. In the **Zerto Cloud Connector (ZCC)** table, expand **Pairing token**.
    2. Click **Generate token**.
 The generated token link expires in 48 hours and a new token is generated.
    3. Click the **Copy** icon ![Copy icon](../../icons/copy.svg "Copy") to copy the pairing token key.
    4. From the on-premises site, use the pairing token key to link the on-premises virtual data centers to {{site.data.keyword.cloud_notm}}.
-For more information, see [Pairing Sites to Enable Replicating From One Site to Another Site](https://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Replication%20Zerto%20Cloud%20Manager%20%28ZCM%29%20Online%20Help/content/zvr_quick_start_vc/pairing_sites_to_enable_replicating_from.htm){: external}.
+For more information, see [Zerto technical documentation](https://help.zerto.com/category/WmWare_9.5){: external}.

 ## Related links
 {: #shared_zerto-cc-order-related}